dmerrill6/BitBox/README.md

-BitChrome Chrome Extension for Bitcoin users
+BitBox Chrome Extension for Bitcoin users
 ============================================

 You can download this extension from the Chrome store or use these files directly: